-Cross Valley Health & Medicine is owned and operated by Dr. Paul Saladino and Christian Plaza, FNP since 2007.
-The practice provides primary care and speciality medical services to New Yorkers.
+Cross Valley Health & Medicine has been owned and operated by Dr. Paul Saladino and Christian Plaza, FNP, since 2007.
+The practice provides primary care and specialty medical services to New Yorkers.

-Our vision is to transform Cross Valley Health & Medicine into a leading telemedicine practice offering primary care and specialized services in the East Coast.
+Our vision is to establish Cross Valley Health & Medicine as a leading private practice that combines both tele-health and face-to-face models to deliver care in New York.

-No. We currently can only accept patients that live within New York State.
+No. We currently only encounter patients that have a New York State mailing address at this time.

 Yes.
 Only those who live within the Mid-Hudson Valley Region* may schedule primary care in-person appointments for our Newburgh office at this time.
 Medical cannabis screening appointments are virtual only.